dcatlin7921/iletsb-records-retention-system/README.md

-# ILETSB Records Retention System
+# Records Retention Inventory Dashboard

-A modern, offline-first web application for managing records retention schedules and series for the Illinois Law Enforcement Training and Standards Board (ILETSB).
+A modern, offline-first web application for managing records retention schedules and series.
 This system is designed for high performance, ease of use, and complete functionality without requiring a network connection.

 ## Key Features